 W. G. Collingwood archive

-Papers and artworks belonging to three generations of the Collingwood family.
+Papers and artworks belonging to four generations of the Collingwood family.

 Ruskin and Ransome rediscovered – a literary, philosophical, and artistic portrait from the Lake District